 Signs and symptoms of hereditary hemochromatosis usually appear in midlife.
 Symptoms include joint pain, fatigue, weakness, dizziness, poor skin color (grayish tint), loss of sex drive, liver problems, pancreas abnormalities, enlarged spleen, and heart palpitations.
 Other related issues include diabetes, depression, infertility, impotence, hypothyroidism, and some cancers.

 Diet should include lots of vegetables, fruits, grains, nuts, and seeds.
 Avoid red meat, sugar, and alcohol.
 Venison, lamb, beef, liver, shrimp, and mussels contain high levels of iron.
 When eating meat, choose lean pork, chicken, and fish.
-Spinach contains lots of iron but it is not easily absorbed due to the presence of oxalates so it is considered a good nutritional choice.
+Spinach contains lots of iron but it is not easily absorbed due to the presence of oxalates so it is considered a safe nutritional choice for people with hemochromatosis.

 Hemochromatosis can be overlooked by a doctor who is concentrating on treatment of other diseases.
 Many doctors still believe what they learned in medical school – that hemochromatosis is rare and only happens in older men.
 When hemochromatosis is discovered early and treated before organ damage occurs, a person can live a normal, healthy life.
 Any family practice physician is qualified to diagnose and order treatment for a hemochromatosis patient.